If you don’t have a car or can’t afford car repairs, there are lots of ways to get free rides — including in emergency situations.

 - In many other states, local commuter services offer an Emergency Ride Home (ERH) or GRH program.
 It’s typically only available to registered commuters and ride sharers.

 Search “emergency ride home near me” to see what’s available or contact your local transportation authority.
+You can also check out our post on free roadside assistance.

 Free rides during disasters